 - 1. Remove power from the drive. - 2.
 Wait for Bus Indicator Light DS1 to turn off.
 Check for zero volts at TB1 Terminals +DC and -DC before proceeding. - 3.
-Remove the screws fastening the bus fuse to the fuse block. - 4.
-Remove the bus fuse from the fuse block.
+Remove the nut fastening the bus diode wire to the fuse block. - 4.
+Remove the nuts fastening Bus Fuse F1 to the fuse block to remove the fuse from the drive.